I had a bit of treat when I got to spend a day aboard the MSC Divina, which stopped in New York City on its way from Miami to Rome.

 MSC is a growing cruise ship company that often offers kids-cruise-free deals, which are great for all families, as well as discounts for military families.

 But Americans are still less familiar with it than with other big cruise lines.
-While I didn’t get a full cruise experience, I did get some distinct impressions of how MSC is adapting for American families cruising with kids.
+While I didn’t get a full cruise experience, I did get some distinct impressions of how MSC is adapting its style for American families cruising with kids.

 Should You Cruise On the MSC Divina with Kids?